turbonemesis/constitution/CONSTITUTION.md

 2. Indicate whether it is adding/replacing/removing a rule
 3. Define the programming language(s) affected by the rule, if any
 4. List stakeholders
+5. List sponsor(s)
-5. Provide a thorough description of the proposed rule
+6. Provide a thorough description of the proposed rule

 E. A "proposal" will only be allowed to be voted upon if the proposal has at least one (1) additional senate sponsor, in addition to the senate author.